Misspecified Bernstein-Von Mises theorem for hierarchical models: Proof of the hierarchical Bernstein Von-Mises theorem

-\textit{Assumption~\ref{assum: posit def V}.} In the case that the mean and covariance functions do not depend on $i$, the Hessian is given by Equation~\eqref{eq:Vstar}.
-In the case that they do depend on $i$, the average Hessians converge by assumption.
-In both cases, the (limiting) Hessian $V_{\theta_{0}}$ is positive definite by assumption.
+\textit{Assumption~\ref{assum: posit def V}.} In case (a) of the theorem, where the mean and covariance functions do not depend on $i$, the average Hessian is fixed and given by Equation~\eqref{eq:Vstar}.
+In case (b) the average Hessians converge by assumption.
+In both cases, the (limiting) Hessian $V_{\q_{0}}$ is positive definite by assumption.